Hurricanes Don't Wait.

 • Florida

 The coastal areas of these states are susceptible to the damaging effects of hurricanes.
 Businesses and property owners that have goods in these two regions should obtain cargo insurance for storms of this size.
-Of all these states in both the Gulf and Atlantic Coasts, we’ve included data on the top five that have experienced the most hurricanes.
+Of all these states in both the Gulf and Atlantic Coasts, we’ve included data on the top five that have experienced the most hurricanes as of 2025.

 StateNumber of Hurricanes